lineality/Online_Voting_Using_One_Time_Pads/README.md

 views on STEM and STEM & Values
-Topic: Is STEM (or is STEM viewed as being) shorterm-longterm agnositic?
+Topic: Is STEM (or is STEM viewed as being) shorterm-longterm agnostic?
 Views may be changing. from Economist ~ 2025 09 22
 "Science is when you want to survive for millenia, politics is when you are only looking at the next election."